- Click here to calculate your total power consumption.

 To determine your watt-hours, simply take your kWh and multiply by 1000.
 If your monthly electricity bill shows that your home used 800 kWh, that would be 800,000 watt-hours for the month or around 27,000 watt-hours per day (27 kilowatt-hours).

-You can also contact your utility company for more information that will help you to utilize the solar cost calculator.
+You can also contact your utility company for more information that will help you to utilize solar power calculators.

 How to Figure Out Your Average Sun Hours Per Day